andreabenini/podmaster/forklift/README.md

 ## Installation and configuration

-- Requirements: _'python3'_ and _'python curses'_ are required, nothing else.
-There's **no need** for a VirtualEnv
+- Requirements: _'python3'_ is the only requirement, nothing else.
+There's **_no need_** for a VirtualEnv
 - Installation methods:
     1. Download just `forklift.app` file and use it as a standalone application.
-Python and curses needs to be available in your system but nothing else is really needed.
-This compact executable contains everything, add optional .yaml files if you need them _(see below)_
+Python3 is the only thing you needs in your system, nothing else.
+This compact executable contains **everything**, add optional .yaml files if you need them _(see below)_
     2. From source [the official repository](https://github.com/andreabenini/podmaster/tree/main/forklift),
     this site.
 Clone the repo or download sources from there